-PRELIMINARY COMMENTS: According to the ARC Unified Growth Policy Map (UGPM), part of The Atlanta Region's Plan, this DRI is in the Maturing Neighborhoods area of the region.
-ARC's Regional Development Guide (RDG) details recommended policies for areas on the UGPM.
-RDG information and recommendations for Maturing Neighborhoods are listed at the bottom of these comments.
+PRELIMINARY COMMENTS: According to the ARC Unified Growth Policy Map (UGPM), part of The Atlanta Region's Plan, this DRI is located in the Maturing Neighborhoods area as well as a Community Activity Center.
+ARC's Regional Development Guide (RDG) details recommended policies for areas and places on the UGPM.
+The RDG's general information and policy recommendations for Maturing Neighborhoods and Community Activity Centers are listed at the bottom of this section of the report.